eclipse-che/che-theia/README.md

 Che-theia is IDE Web application based on the [Theia IDE](https://github.com/theia-ide/theia) project.

-It contains
-additional specific extensions and plugins to provide the best IDE experience of Theia within Che.
+Che-theia contains additional specific extensions and plugins to provide the best IDE experience of Theia within Che.
  - A VSCode-like IDE experience.
 Che-Theia is based on the monaco editor and includes features like the command pallete.
  - VSCode extension compatibility.
-Che-Theia supports VSCode extension.
-These extensions could come with a side-car containers with all the dependency that the extension would need.
+Che-Theia supports VSCode extensions.
+In Che-theia, these extensions could come with a side-car containers with all the dependencies required by the extension.
    No need to install the JDK or Maven when you install our VSCode Java plugin.
  - Nice views to interact to your user containers or production containers.
    (Terminal access, execute Che-commands in specific containers, etc...)